-The Edwards SAPIEN 3 Transcatheter Heart Valves
+The Edwards SAPIEN 3 and SAPIEN 3 Ultra Transcatheter Heart Valves

-Edwards SAPIEN 3, SAPIEN 3 Ultra and SAPIEN 3 Ultra RESILIA transcatheter heart valves are a part of the latest technology of TAVR valves from Edwards Lifesciences.
+The Edwards SAPIEN 3 and SAPIEN 3 Ultra transcatheter heart valves are part of the latest technology of valves from Edwards Lifesciences.

-The SAPIEN 3, SAPIEN 3 Ultra and SAPIEN 3 Ultra RESILIA valves are bioprosthetic, balloon-expandable valves.
+The SAPIEN 3 and SAPIEN 3 Ultra valve are bioprosthetic, balloon-expandable valves.
 The frame of the valves is made from cobalt chromium to help with strength and durability.
-The leaflets in the valves are made from the same bovine pericardial tissue (from a cow's heart) as Edwards surgical valves.
-The Edwards SAPIEN 3 Ultra RESILIA valve is made of RESILIA tissue.
-It is a bovine (cow) heart tissue that has been preserved with a special Edwards technology to reduce calcium build-up on the valve tissue.
-The special technology used on the SAPIEN 3 Ultra RESILIA valve blocks the calcium from depositing on the tissue.
-The RESILIA tissue has been shown in animal studies to significantly reduce calcium build-up over traditional valve tissues.1 Less calcium build-up could potentially allow the valve to last longer.
-An outer sealing skirt surrounds the bottom of all three valves, to help stop any possible leakage around the valve.
+The leaflets in the valves are made from the same bovine pericardial tissue (from a cow's heart) as

+Edwards surgical valves.
+The SAPIEN 3 Ultra valve has a taller sealing skirt.

-The valves are available in four sizes: 20, 23, 26, and 29 mm in diameter.
+The SAPIEN 3 valve is available in four sizes (20, 23, 26, 29mm in diameter).
+The SAPIEN 3 Ultra valve is available in three sizes (20, 23, 26mm in diameter).

-Your TAVR Heart Team will determine which valve and which size is right for you.
+Your Heart Team will determine which valve is right for you.